Touring caravan holiday in Wales: an itinerary for adventurous families

 Holiday happiness to me is a caravan parked on a picturesque site with plenty of adventurous things to do within an hour of our pitch.

 This is why we had such an awesome week in Wales with our borrowed Bailey Phoenix 650.
 We had some brilliant days out, enjoyed loads of quality time together, and loved getting to know this fab family caravan.
-Thanks to Bailey for partnering with us so we can share the fun of caravanning holidays this summer.
+Thanks to Bailey for partnering with us so we can share the fun of caravanning holidays.

 First, here’s the adventurous activities we got up to and where we based ourselves for our caravan holiday in Wales.